gamer-project/gamer/test_problem/Model_Hydro/KelvinHelmholtzInstability/README.txt

 5. This test problem overwrites the original "Hydro_Init_StartOver_AssignData.cpp" file to remove the OpenMP pragma since we do not create different seeds for different threads

-6. Use vorticity as the refinement criterion
+6. Use vorticity as the refinement criterion.
+In addition, all cells adjacent to the shear plane are by default refined to level 2 --> Flag_UserCriteria.cpp